Filling the Gap

 We are here to help you afford Boise State

 There are many different options to fill in the gap between the funding a student has, and what they need.
-Our Money Matters brochure and Bottom Line Estimator can help families better understand the cost to attend.
+Our Student Financials Money Matters guide and Bottom Line Estimator can help families better understand the cost to attend.